 Description

-The C18 and C19 houses and schoolrooms in Darley Abbey built by various generations of the Evans family for their workers are of interest as a group to be compared with the Arkwright settlement at Cromford and the Strutt settlements at Belper and Milford.
+Nearby, the 18th and 19th century houses and schoolrooms in Darley Abbey, built by various generations of the Evans family for their workers, are noteworthy as a group and can be compared to the Arkwright settlement at Cromford and the Strutt settlements at Belper and Milford.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.